Timdev0x/IT-service-booking/replit.md

-# Professional Services Booking System
+# IT Service Booking System

 ## Overview

-This is a full-stack web application for managing professional service bookings.
-It provides a modern, responsive interface for clients to book services and an admin dashboard for managing bookings and clients.
-The system is built with React, Express.js, and uses PostgreSQL for data persistence.
+A complete IT consultancy booking system with modern UI and admin dashboard.
+The system provides a professional booking form for clients and a comprehensive admin panel for managing bookings, clients, and analytics.
+Built with React, Express.js, PostgreSQL, and includes secure admin authentication.

 ## System Architecture